koji-project/koji/docs/source/index.rst

 ====

 Koji is the software that builds `RPM packages for the Fedora project`_.
-It uses `Mock`_ to create chroot environments to perform builds.
+It uses :doc:`Mock <mock_config>` to create chroot environments to perform builds.
 To download the source code, report bugs, join the mailing list etc., see the `Koji project website`_.